Mandatory disclosure rules – Guidance

 Non-consolidated reporting

 Similar to reporting for corporate income taxes, consolidated reporting is not permitted on Form RC3133.
-Each corporation must prepare and submit an RC3133 form with its own RUTT reporting.
+Each corporation should prepare and submit an RC3133 form with its own RUTT reporting.

-Uncertain tax treatments that relate to provisions of the Income Tax Act (Canada)
+Uncertain tax treatments that relate to provisions of the Act

-The reporting corporation is required to disclose uncertain tax treatments that relate to provisions of the Income Tax Act (Canada), including among other things, Part XIII tax and Part VI tax issues.
+The reporting corporation is required to disclose uncertain tax treatments that relate to provisions of the Act, including among other things, Part XIII tax and Part VI tax.
 Reporting is not required for taxes that are not covered under the Act (for example, GST, provincial taxes, and non-Canadian taxes).

 Audited financial statements prepared under two or more GAAPs

-If a corporation is included in multiple audited financial statements, the corporation must report a RUTT on Form RC3133 if an uncertain tax position was recorded in any of those audited financial statements.
+If a corporation is included in multiple audited financial statements, the corporation should generally report a RUTT on Form RC3133 if an uncertain tax position was recorded in any of those audited financial statements.

 Taxpayer penalty